MakerFaireOrlando/mfo-static-website/pages/schedule.md

 # Event Schedule

+#### Stay Tuned for exciting announcements with scheduled activities, special guests, panel discussions, musical performances and more!

+{%comment%}

 Use the schedule below to plan your weekend to catch the panel talks and other scheduled activities!
 Note that most of the [exhibits](/exhibits) and [hands-on activities](/makers/?category=hands-on-workshop) at Maker Faire Orlando happen continuously throughout the weekend. <BR>

 Check out the [event program](/program) for a printable map, schedule and more!<br><br>